 Proof Sent to Your Professor

 The Speer Writing Center is located in Evans Student Center, right across from Chick-Fil-A. Look for the water fountain on the far wall, and we're directly to the left of it.
-We have a green nameplate above the door that says “Writing Center.”
-When we're open, our door is open; you can’t miss us!
+Our door is wrapped, we have a green nameplate that says “Writing Center” above the door, and we place a sign on an easel outside when we’re open.
+You can’t miss us!

 For online undergraduate and graduate students, we’re also online!
-You can schedule synchronous Zoom appointments with us, so we’re able to provide assistance even if you are not physically on campus.
+You can schedule online synchronous appointments with us, so we’re able to provide assistance even if you are not physically on campus.

 The simple answer is no. Writing Center consultants won't check papers without the author's interaction.
 Instead, consultants work one-on-one, or side-by-side in person, with students to help them become stronger writers.
 That way, what's learned in the Speer Writing Center doesn't stay in the Writing Center.
 Put a different way, you can learn how to apply the lessons from the session to your other pieces of writing.
 We aim to make better writers, not just better writing.